navodi98/Playwright_API_Testing_Practice_Project_Navodi/README.md

-# API Testing with Playwright
+# API Testing with Playwright and JavaScript

 ## Overview